 One of the unique aspects of Cedar Creek is the campground check-in station.
 It is a fully restored log cabin, which was formerly a Gilmer County historical landmark.
 Further adding to the charm and ambiance of the park is a one-room schoolhouse and teacher’s memorial, which was been erected as a testimonial to the early years of education.
 The schoolhouse has been faithfully restored, complete with student desks, inkwells, and a potbellied stove.
 The school house is open on most Saturdays during the summer.

 Camping is a main attraction at Cedar Creek.
-The campground is open from mid-April through mid-October.
+The campground is open on Good Friday every year through mid-October.
 There are sites available for reservation, first-come, first served sites, and an area for group camping.

 The 14 miles of hiking trails range from leisurely to challenging and in the summer months a seasonal naturalist is on staff and organizing activities.